Menu

 Ideally, go during the week.
 Weekends can be very crowded, especially around Tea Tree Bay and Winch Cove.

-2. EMU MOUNTAIN | NOOSA NATIONAL PARK
+3. EMU MOUNTAIN | NOOSA NATIONAL PARK

 BASIC TRAIL INFO

-Distance: 1.1km return
+DISTANCE: 1.1km return

-Trailhead: Park along the road at Havana Road East, Coolum Beach
+TRAILHEAD: Park along the road at Havana Road East, Coolum Beach

 Apart from the section at Noosa headlands, Noosa National Park has another three sections, one of which is the Emu Mountain section.